ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Allows using the video plugin on an admin page

 = 1.4.0 =
 * Allows setting the user's name as a shortcode parameter
 * Fixes the installation summary on admin page